kwbonds/kwbonds.github.io/content/post/2025-06-07-a-b-n-testing-in-python/index.md

 ```

 ```
-## Group A users: 87987
+## Group A users: 85000
-## Group B users: 88570
+## Group B users: 85000
-## p-value: 0.069995
+## p-value: 0.045739
 ## Group A 95% CI : [0.0215, 0.0235]
-## Group B 95% CI : [0.0228, 0.0248]
+## Group B 95% CI : [0.0229, 0.0250]
 ```

 So the pvalues are:

-* *Control* vs *variant_A*: 0.0306233
+* *Control* vs *variant_A*: 0.0498963
-* *Control* vs *variant_B*: 6.9916103\times 10^{-5}
+* *Control* vs *variant_B*: 7.5839779\times 10^{-5}
-* *variant_A* vs *variant_B*: 0.0699954
+* *variant_A* vs *variant_B*: 0.0457391

 Normally a pvalue less that 0.05 indicates strong evidence against the NULL hypothesis and that we should reject it.
-And since both variants show significance (uncorrected) we might be tempted to reject the NULL hypothesis for both and only accept it when pitting the two variants against each other--leading us to conclude the difference between the 2 variants is not significant (or is simply random chance).
+And since both variants show significance (uncorrected) we might be tempted to reject the NULL hypothesis and against each other--leading us to conclude the difference between the 2 variants is not significant (or is simply random chance).
 And secondly, that either would be preferable to the Control.
 But this would be a mistake.

 When performing an experiment with more than variation we need to apply a correction to account for Family Wise Eror Rate (FWER) since the probability of making at least one Type I error (a false positive) across all the hypothesis tests increases with each test.
 A simple correction is to use the Bonferroni correction.
 Essentially, this method divides the significance level (alpha) across the number of tests.
 This gives us a more conservative mark to hit.